osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - `golden_seed_transmitted` exists in the current clean-ot type but is not used by the LogVole online path; no libOTe behavior is currently gated on it.
 - The high-level clean-ot sender online nonce is treated as stale API surface: the paper's online API uses `id=(sid, mode)`, and lower-level CT labels are derived from `(id, seed, level, index)`.
 - Runtime cache scoping, public-A run-id cache keys, shrink/expand CT2 role/run-id caches, and macoro worker scope propagation are now present.
-- Clean-ot's frame/payload/round logging is intentionally not being ported; LogVole2 now exposes lightweight online protocol-byte totals and tests that the online path stays near one root digest plus one root response.
+- Clean-ot's frame/payload/round logging is intentionally not being ported; LogVole now exposes lightweight online protocol-byte totals and tests that the online path stays near one root digest plus one root response.
 - Contains stale key-derive API and tests that should not drive the final design.

 ## Required libOTe changes